Kim Soun-Gui: Medium

-Video Art
+Video art

-Kim created her first video work in 1971-3 titled Il-Ki (Journal) with a 8mm movie camera, and continued to create video works with a 8mm movie camera she purchased in 1973, or video cameras she borrowed.
+Kim created her first video work in 1971-3 titled Il-Ki (Journal) with an 8mm movie camera, and continued to create video works with an 8mm movie camera she purchased in 1973, or video cameras she borrowed.
 After meeting artists like John Cage and Nam June Paik in the late 70s, and purchasing a video camera in 1983, Kim shifted towards working primarily with video.
 From 1983 to 1984, she researched the medium at CIRCA, and later at Studio National Des Arts Contemporains (SNAC).
 Soon after, she often turned to and traveled with video cameras and homemade pinhole cameras (which she termed her "foolish camera") for her work.

-Multimedia Art
+Multimedia art

 Kim's conception of multimedia art moves beyond medium-specificity and the limits that it might impose, and rather offers the artist a new way of interacting with the world:"I don't see multimedia art as an artistic genre, rather a way of being, thinking, seeing and behaving.
 It's an open gesture, an indeterminate domain, a pluralistic manner of seeing, in other words a formless mode of approach based on a diversification of sites, prospects, languages and techniques.
 It's the 'movement of thought' or movement simple, its tracing.
 A Stroke of the Brush, the step.
 It ignores forms, distinctions, hierarchies yet has the capacity to change indefinitely and includes all domains and times simultaneously.
 This is why I like to call it 'Open media.'"Kim's linkage between newer mediums like video with artistic practices with longer histories, such as calligraphy, both allows the artist to think of multimedia art expansively, and is a direct result of technological advances—the accessibility and portability of camcorders fundamentally changed how Kim created video art.